Warrington: Sport

 Rowing in Warrington may well have been taking place for nearly 200 years.
 It is known that Warrington Regatta is well over 150 years old, often attracting large crowds on the riverbank.

 The modern Warrington rowing club started in the mid-1980s and is based near Kingsway Bridge.
 Warrington is home to both recreational and competitive rowers.

 Warrington Athletic Club is based at Victoria Park, where a new eight-lane synthetic track was built in 1998, after the original track was destroyed in a fire the previous year.

 Speedway racing, formerly known as dirt track racing, was staged in Warrington in its pioneering era between 1928 and 1930.
 The track entered a team in the 1929 English Dirt Track League and the 1930 Northern League.
 Efforts to revive the venue in 1947 failed to materialise.

 Warrington Wolves Basketball team was set up in 2009 and competes in the English Basketball League Division Four.

 Warrington has four predominant rugby union teams: Warrington RUFC, Lymm RFC, Gentlemen of Moore RUFC and Eagle RUFC, who are based at Thornton Road.

 Media

+Warrington receives its television signals from the Winter Hill TV transmitter.

+Local radio stations are BBC Radio Manchester, BBC Radio Merseyside, Heart North West, Capital North West & Wales and Independent Local Radio station Greatest Hits Radio Liverpool & The North West (formerly Wire FM), formerly based in Orrell, also serves the Warrington area.

+Community radio station Radio Warrington broadcasts from a studio in Warrington Retail Market.
+They hold an AM licence and have received planning permission for a transmitter, though their broadcasts are currently only available online.

 Warrington's longest established newspaper is the Warrington Guardian.
 Published weekly and costing £1, it is currently owned by Newsquest and has sales of just over 17,000.
 Bridge Foot based Orbit News Ltd produce a monthly free news magazine, Warrington Worldwide, as well as three community magazines, Warrington Worldwide, Lymm Life (first published April 1999) and Culcheth Life (First published April 2003) and the daily news website.
 The free monthly newspaper Cheshire Times is also distributed in the southern half of the borough.

-Community radio station Radio Warrington broadcasts from a studio in Warrington Retail Market.
-They hold an AM licence and have received planning permission for a transmitter, though their broadcasts are currently only available online.
-Independent Local Radio station Greatest Hits Radio Liverpool & The North West (formerly Wire FM), now based in Orrell, also serves the Warrington area.